eosnetworkfoundation/docs/docs/02_getting-started/03_smart-contract-development/03_understanding-ABI-files.md

 Previously you deployed the `eosio.token` contract using the provided ABI file.
 This tutorial will overview how the ABI file correlates to the `eosio.token` contract.

-ABI files can be generated using the `eosio-cpp` utility provided by `eosio.cdt`.
+ABI files can be generated using the `cdt-cpp` utility provided by `eosio.cdt`.
 However, there are several situations that may cause ABI's generation to malfunction or fail altogether.
 Advanced C++ patterns can trip it up and custom types can sometimes cause issues for ABI generation.
 For this reason, it's **imperative** you understand how ABI files work, so you can debug and fix if and when necessary.

 ## What is an ABI